fuma-nama/B-JDA/README.md

 It can improve the performance of the Tree Scanner

 ## What's New
+### SlashCommand Module is removed
+You can use SuperCommand instead.
+It supports to create slash commands with the similar usage of BJDACommand

-Reactions Component are supported in 2.0
+### Reactions Component are supported in 2.0
 ```kotlin
 Reactions()/{
   onAdd = {event ->